juliarutkowska/shopping-cart-java/README.md

-# Shopping Cart Simulation (Java CLI Project)
+# JavaMarkt Shopping Cart (Java CLI Project)

-This is a simple command-line shopping cart simulation built in Java as part of coursework at the Polish-Japanese Academy of Information Technology (PJATK).
-The project demonstrates core object-oriented programming (OOP) principles and includes basic inventory and order management logic.
+This is a command-line shopping cart system developed in Java, designed for the JavaMarkt online store.
+The project demonstrates advanced object-oriented principles, design patterns, and implements complex promotion logic.

-## 🚀 Features
+🚀 **Features**

-- Add and remove products from a cart
+- Add and manage products in a shopping cart
-- Manage inventory using a `Magazyn` (warehouse) class
-- Track orders with a simple `Zamowienie` (order) system
-- Display available products and order summaries
-- Text-based user interface with input validation
+- Apply various dynamic promotions and discounts:
+  - 5% discount on orders over 300 PLN
+  - Free third cheapest product when buying at least three items
+  - Free branded mug for orders over 200 PLN
+  - One-time 30% coupon for selected products
+- Automatically find the optimal order of applying promotions for maximum savings
+- Sort products by price or name dynamically
+- Clean, extensible design using SOLID principles and Command pattern
+- Unit tested with JUnit 5 for reliability

-## 🛠️ Technologies
+🛠️ **Technologies**

-- Java (standard libraries)
+- Java 17 (standard libraries)
 - Command Line Interface (CLI)

-## 📁 Structure

-- `Produkt.java` – defines the product class
-- `Koszyk.java` – manages the shopping cart and its contents
-- `Magazyn.java` – handles the available product inventory
-- `Zamowienie.java` – represents a user's order
-- `Main.java` – main application logic and user interface
+- JUnit 5 for unit testing

-## 🎓 Context
+🎓 **Context**

-This project was created as part of first-year studies in Computer Science Engineering at PJATK Gdańsk.
-It focuses on clean class design, encapsulation, and simple business logic implementation.
+This project was developed as part of my learning journey in Java programming.
+It emphasizes clean code, design patterns like Command, and principles such as SOLID.
+The application simulates a realistic shopping cart with promotion logic, preparing me for enterprise-grade software development.

-## 📸 Preview
+📸 **Sample Output**

-=== WELCOME TO THE SHOPPING SYSTEM ===

-Choose an option:
-1. Show products
-2. Add product to cart
-3. Remove product from cart
-4. View cart
-5. Confirm order
-6. Exit

-> 1

-Available products:
-1. Milk - 4.50 PLN
-2. Bread - 3.00 PLN
-3. Cheese - 8.99 PLN

-> 2

-Enter product ID: 1
-Enter quantity: 2

-Product added to cart.

-> 4

-Your cart:
-- Milk x2 - 9.00 PLN

-> 5

-Order confirmed.
-Thank you!
+Applied promotions in optimal order:

+5% discount over 300 PLN

+Free third cheapest product

+Free branded mug for orders over 200 PLN

+30% coupon for product: Mouse

+Final products with discounted prices:

+Laptop: 2500.00 PLN → 2375.00 PLN (5% discount)
+Mouse: 100.00 PLN → 70.00 PLN (30% coupon)
+Mug: 25.00 PLN → 0.00 PLN (free mug)
+Keyboard: 200.00 PLN → 0.00 PLN (free third cheapest product)